 Portland Breakwater Lighthouse (Bug Light)

-Affectionately referred to as Bug Light because of its small stature, Portland Breakwater Lighthouse in Bug Light Park (Madison Street, South Portland) was built in 1875 of cast iron with a brick lining on a granite block foundation.
+Affectionately referred to as Bug Light because of its small stature, Portland Breakwater Lighthouse in Bug Light Park (Madison Street, South Portland) was built in 1855 of cast iron with a brick lining on a granite block foundation.
+The lighthouse was first lit in 1875.
 During World War II in 1942, lighthouse beacons were dimmed for security reasons, and Bug Light wasn't re-lit until 2002 when the Coast Guard added a solar-powered light.

 This elegant-looking lighthouse is unique because it's believed to be the only lighthouse in the world shaped like a 4th-century Greek monument.
 Four Corinthian columns hold up the lens.
 Maine Open Lighthouse Day in September is your one chance to venture inside.
 The best photographs of Bug Light are shot on a moody, dusky evening or even on a clear night, as stars and city lights begin to glow.